-(A) a felony;

-- (B) a misdemeanor involving the use or threat of physical force or violence to any person within the 5 years preceding the date of the application; or - (C) 2 or more violations related to driving while under the influence of alcohol, other drug or drugs, intoxicating compound or compounds, or any combination thereof, within the 5 years preceding the date of the license application; and - (6) whether the applicant has failed a drug test for a drug for which the applicant did not have a prescription, within the previous year, and if so, the provider of the test, the specific substance involved, and the date of the test: - (7) written consent for the Department to review and use the applicant's Illinois digital driver's license or Illinois identification card photograph and signature; - (8) a full set of fingerprints submitted to the Department in electronic format, provided the Department may accept an application submitted without a set of fingerprints in which case the Department shall be granted
+application; - (5) an affirmation that the applicant has not been convicted or found guilty of: - (A) a felony; - (B) a misdemeanor involving the use or threat of physical force or violence to any person within the 5 years preceding the date of the application; or

+(C) 2 or more violations related to driving while under the influence of alcohol, other drug or drugs, intoxicating compound or compounds, or any combination thereof, within the 5 years preceding the date of the license application; and

-- 30 days in addition to the 90 days provided under subsection (e) of Section 10 of this Act to issue or deny a license; - (9) a head and shoulder color photograph in a size specified by the Department taken within the 30 days preceding the date of the license application; and - 7 (10) a photocopy of any certificates or other evidence 8 of compliance with the training requirements under this 9 Act. - 10 (Source: P.A.
+- (6) whether the applicant has failed a drug test for a drug for which the applicant did not have a prescription, within the previous year, and if so, the provider of the test, the specific substance involved, and the date of the test: - (7) written consent for the Department to review and use the applicant's Illinois digital driver's license or Illinois identification card photograph and signature; - (8) a full set of fingerprints submitted to the Department in electronic format, provided the Department may accept an application submitted without a set of fingerprints in which case the Department shall be granted 30 days in addition to the 90 days provided under subsection (e) of Section 10 of this Act to issue or deny a license; - (9) a head and shoulder color photograph in a size specified by the Department taken within the 30 days preceding the date of the license application; and - (10) a photocopy of any certificates or other evidence of compliance with the training requirements under this Act.

+- 1 (Source: P.A.
 98-63, eff.
 7-9-13; 99-29, eff.
-7-10-15.) - 11 (430 ILCS 66/40) - 12 Sec.
-40. Non-resident license applications. - 13 (a) For the purposes of this Section, "non-resident" means 14 a person who has not resided within this State for more than 30 15 days and resides in another state or territory. - (b) The Department shall by rule allow for non-resident license applications from any state or territory of the United States with laws related to firearm ownership, possession, and carrying, that are substantially similar to the requirements to obtain a license under this Act. - (c) A resident of a state or territory approved by the Department under subsection (b) of this Section may apply for a non-resident license.
-The applicant shall apply to the Department and must meet all of the qualifications established in Section 25 of this Act, except for the Illinois residency
+7-10-15.) - 2 (430 ILCS 66/40) - 3 Sec.
+40. Non-resident license applications. - 4 (a) For the purposes of this Section, "non-resident" means 5 a person who has not resided within this State for more than 30 6 days and resides in another state or territory. - (b) The Department shall by rule allow for non-resident license applications from any state or territory of the United States with laws related to firearm ownership, possession, and carrying, that are substantially similar to the requirements to obtain a license under this Act. - (c) A resident of a state or territory approved by the Department under subsection (b) of this Section may apply for a non-resident license.
+The applicant shall apply to the Department and must meet all of the qualifications established in Section 25 of this Act, except for the Illinois residency requirement in item (xiv) of paragraph (2) of subsection (a) of Section 4 of the Firearm Owners Identification Card Act.
+The applicant shall submit: - (1) the application and documentation required under Section 30 of this Act and the applicable fee; - (2) a notarized document stating that the applicant: - (A) is eligible under federal law and the laws of his or her state or territory of residence to own or possess a firearm;